JunM1ao/JunM1ao.github.io/projects/project-3.md

 Project 3 imcoporated 2D array and file reading to load pre-designed map layout for the game.

 I was responsible for making the World class that is responsible for loading the text file world, and moves the player across the screen base on user input.
+Through this group project, I've learned coordination and group planning.

 The source code can be found [here](https://github.com/JunM1ao/ICS-111-Project-3).